MoonWanki/the-great-venus/README.md

 ---|---|---
 Moon Wanki | PM / Main developer / Sound director | Creator of this game.
 Front-end & Back-end development.
 Composing BGMs for the game.
 Jamlee Kim | Developer / QA | Back-end development.
 Design algorithms for game logics.
-Han Jisoo | Graphic designer | Creator of image resources by 2D Graphic design.
+Han Jisoo | Graphic designer | Image resource creator by 2D graphic Illustration.

 ## Synopsys

-The *Guiliano*'s wish is to see the *Venus*, who has *ULTIMATE Necklace*, greatest equipment in the world.
+The *Guiliano*'s wish is to see the *Venus*, who has *ULTIMATE Necklace*, the greatest equipment in the world.
 Do you know?
-They can get much power by acquiring more special neckless!
+They can get more power by acquiring more special necklace!
-Every statues wanna be strong, and your Giuliano does so!
+Everyone's hope is to be strong, and your *Guiliano* does so!

 ## Turn-based RPG game

 > ***Clear stages** to grow your Guiliano and his army!*

+Clear given stages and you'll get stronger.
+In the stage, each battle is based on turn.
-By clearing stages, you can get golds and experience, and increase your level.
+If your armies are stronger than the enemy, your will win the battle.
+Then you can get golds and experience.
+As you experience increases, your level will rise.
-The higher your level is, the more powerful your characters become.
+The higher your level is, the more powerful your characters become!

 ## PvP battle system
 > ***Raise your rank** to earn more **ETHEREUM**!*

 That is also one reason why you must be stronger.
-You can get much stronger via investing your Ethereum to this game.
+Optionally, you can get much stronger via investing your Ethereum to this game.
-But don't worry!
+Do you think this is the act of losing money?
+***Never!***
 If you become the ranker in leaderboard, you can get your Ethereum back!
 If you are in luck, it can be more than you invested - means that **you can earn ethereum by this game!**